-- Some windy discomfort is normal this will settle after a few hours. - You may notice some blood next time you open your bowels if a biopsy or polyp removal was carried out. - If you have any problems with persistent abdominal pain or bleeding, please contact the Urgent Endoscopy Advise Line: Tel: 01865 741166 - ask for bleep 6825
+- Some windy discomfort is normal this will settle after a few hours. - You may notice some blood next time you open your bowels if a biopsy or polyp removal was carried out. - If you have any problems with persistent abdominal pain or bleeding please contact the Urgent Endoscopy Advise Line: Telephone: 0300 304 7777, and state you want to speak to the operator.
+During the hours of 8am to 6pm, Monday to Saturday ask for bleep 6825.
+Out of these hours and on bank holidays ask the operator to bleep the oncall Gastro-registra.